stamstergios/YAADV/README.md

 Your entire tree of API endpoinds described using good old folders and files.
 (And a custom 'language' for use inside JSON files)

-YAADV is written in ES6 Javascript for use as a middleware in NodeJs projects, but can easily be ported to other languages as
+YAADV is written in ES6 Javascript for use as a middleware in NodeJs projects, but can easily be ported to other languages as well.

 **WARNING** this project is under very heavy, albeit sporadic development.
 Use at your own risk!
 Bugs discovered may not be removed in this repository.